-Among different directions of mergers and acquisitions in the Vietnamese markets, categorized in table (4) by A, B, C and D, table (5) shows us some useful insights obtained from the overall data sample.
+Table-3 shows us some useful insights obtained from the overall data sample.
 Firstly, the varying degree success rate can be seen clearly.
-When domestic firm acquires a foreign equity stake (B), the confidence of concluding the deal is much higher, almost 91%, compared to the second best rate of 83% for M&A among Vietnamese firms and nearly 82% for the opposite direction, that is, when a foreign firm acquires a local one (A).
-The lowest success rate is when M&A transactions occur between foreign operations, nearly 76%.
+When foreign firm acquires a domestic equity stake 'B', the confidence of concluding the deal is much higher, almost 91 per cent, compared to the second best rate of 83 per cent for M&A among Vietnamese firms and nearly 75 per cent for the opposite direction, that is when a Vietnamese firm acquires a foreign one 'C'.